DE-labtory/heimdall/README.md

 # Heimdall

-Heimdall is a simple library that helps sign and verify your data written by Golang.
+Heimdall is a simple library that keeps your data secure through signing and verification written by Golang.

 ## Getting Started with Heimdall